Should you keep your engagement ring or wedding ring after your divorce?

 No matter what, don’t be impulsive about what you do with relationship jewelry – especially your engagement ring – because you might regret it.
 Make your choice to reset, invest, or sell it when you’re in a good headspace.
 Unless you need the money.
 If you really need the money, go and sell it or whatever you need to do.

-There are so many things that can be done when it comes to jewelry you’ve been given by an ex.
+There are so many things that can be done when it comes to wedding rings, engagement rings, or any jewelry you’ve been given by an ex.
 The significance, cost, nostalgia, and sentimentality around jewelry are essential to consider when you’re getting separated and getting divorced.
 It’s nothing that anyone has to rush into.

 You want to be proud of what you wear.

-Talk to a jeweler, find out if there is a way to repurpose what you have to be meaningful to you and even make you feel like you have something that’s new and beautiful and fabulous for your own fresh start.
+Talk to a jeweler, find out if there is a way to repurpose any jewelry that is meaningful to you and even make you feel like you have something that’s new and beautiful and fabulous for your own fresh start.
 Keep jewelry that you’re proud to wear and that makes you smile.
 Do that for yourself, no matter what anyone else thinks.

 Leave a Comment